chakravarthi20/Azure-Devops-Handson/README.md

 8. **Deploying to Azure Web App using Release Pipelines**
    - Creating a release pipeline to deploy your build artifacts.
    - Running a release and verifying deployment to Azure Web App.

+9. **Pre-deployment and Post-deployment Conditions & Variables**
+    - What & Use pre-deployment and post-deployment conditions.
+    - What are variables & Implement variables scoped per stage.
+    - Reuse configurations with variable groups, Successfully deploy to multiple environments (Dev & Stage)
 ---

 ## 💡 Notes